Vehicle Inspections & Maintenance

 Vehicle Inspections and truck maintenance using a DOT vehicle inspection form can help you control costs and keep drivers safe on the road.
 A properly executed vehicle inspection can help your drivers:

 - Discover unsafe conditions before they cause accidents or crashes

 - Find mechanical problems before they lead to costly breakdowns

 - Avoid being placed out of service during a roadside DOT inspection, or being subject to infractions and fines

-Understanding critical information about performing a vehicle inspection, filling out a vehicle inspection report, and the consequences of a roadside DOT
+Understanding critical information about performing a vehicle inspection, filling out vehicle inspection forms, and the consequences of a roadside

 And, not only do vehicle inspections make good sense – they are required.
 Drivers also need to know what to check on the vehicle and how to spot defects, who to call when there is a problem, and how and when to submit documentation.